You are currently viewing Don’t Guess! Use This Simple Griddle Temperature Chart!

 • Post comments:0 Comments

+When I first seasoned my Blackstone, I made mistakes you don’t have to make.
 If you’re anything like me, you’ve probably discovered that cooking on a griddle is a game-changer.
 Whether it’s flipping pancakes on a lazy Sunday morning or searing steaks for a backyard barbecue, the griddle has become my go-to cooking surface.

 But let’s be honest—getting that perfect sear or fluffy pancake isn’t just about the recipe; it’s about the temperature.